w3f/polguard/packages/matrix/README.md

 # @w3f/monitoring-matrix

 The Matrix service is responsible for delivering incident notifications to Matrix rooms and providing a bot interface for incident management.
-It receives notification requests from the API service and sends them to the appropriate Matrix rooms.
+It receives notification requests from the Incident service and sends them to the appropriate Matrix rooms.

 ## Key Features